MetaLex-Tech/borg-core/README-yearnBorg.md

       data:
    0xe19a9dd9000000000000000000000000bc19387f5b8ae73fad41cd2294f928a735c60534
    ```
-4. Ask `ychad.eth` to sign and execute the Safe TXs
+4. Ask ychad to sign and execute the Safe TXs

 ## Tests